"Everything will be binary in the end. If it's not binary, it's not the end"

 He received a Ph.D. in Electrical Engineering from New York University (NYU), NY, in 2018, and a Dipl.-Ing.-M.Eng.
 Degree in Electrical and Computer Engineering from National Technical University of Athens (NTUA), Greece, in 2012.
 Before joining KAUST in summer of 2021, he was an Assistant Professor with the Center for Advanced Power Systems (CAPS) at Florida State University (FSU) between 2018 and 2021.

 Konstantinou has authored multiple articles in the IEEE/ACM transactions and conference proceedings and serves in the program committee of several international conferences.
-He is currently the Chair of the IEEE Task Force on Resilient and Secure Large-Scale Energy Internet Systems and the Secretary of the IEEE Task Force on Cyber-Physical Interdependence for Power System Operation and Control.
+He is currently the Chair of the IEEE Task Force on Resilient and Secure Large-Scale Energy Internet Systems and the co-Chair of the IEEE Task Force on Cyber-Physical Interdependence for Power System Operation and Control.
 He is the recipient of the 2020 Myron Zucker Student-Faculty Grant Award from IEEE Foundation, the Southeastern Center for Electrical Engineering Education (SCEEE) Young Faculty Development Award 2019, and the best paper award at the International Conference on Very Large Scale Integration (VLSI-SoC) 2018.
-He serves as the (Guest) Associate Editor for the International Journal of Electrical Power & Energy Systems, IEEE Computer, and IEEE Consumers Electronics Magazine.
+He serves as an Associate Editor for the International Journal of Electrical Power & Energy Systems and IET Generation, Transmission & Distribution.
 He is a Senior Member of IEEE, a member of ACM, and an ACM Distinguished Speaker (2021-2024).

 Concerns about safety, efficiency, performance, robustness, and sustainability in several sectors including energy, avionics, and transportation have witnessed remarkable advances in automation, monitoring, and control over the past years.
 As a result, the integration of communication, information, and computation with physically engineered systems demands a thorough analysis of cyber-physical systems (CPS) to realize the targeted technological and economic metrics.
 However, the cyber-threat landscape on these critical CPS infrastructures seems to widen with increasing sophistication associated with the use of Internet-of-Things (IoT) despite significant benefits in terms of reliability and efficiency.
 The reason for this can be attributed to the advancements in information and communication technologies on the one hand and the inadequate level of security measures on legacy systems on the other hand.
 To address the growing threat to cyber-physical critical infrastructure, SENTRY lab's objective is generating high impact scholarly work towards a transformational development approach while redefining security concerns in the direction of resilient and robust metrics by developing cross-layer vulnerability analysis tools and systems algorithms.
 This contributes to preventing adverse cybersecurity effects from escalating into major failures and hence causing deterioration of cyber-dependent critical systems.